ai4se4ai-lab/RapidPay/README.md

-# 🧠 SATD Helper Extension for VS Code
+# 🧠 RapidPay Extension for VS Code

 This VS Code extension helps developers track and manage **Self-Admitted Technical Debt (SATD)** during software development.
 It leverages OpenAI's GPT models to detect technical debt comments in your code, visualize the relationships between them, and suggests potential fixes when your commits might address the debt.